sourcegraph/about/content/blogposts/2022/cloud-managed-instances-for-enterprise.md

 As a developer, your code is your most valuable IP.
 This makes security critical for Sourcegraph in all forms.

 That’s why we’re offering Sourcegraph Cloud via dedicated, single-tenant instances.
-When you run Sourcegraph Cloud—even as a trial—you get your own instance dedicated to only **your** code.
+When you run Sourcegraph Cloud, even as a trial, you get your own instance dedicated to only **your** code.
 You get company-level data isolation out-of-the-box.

 Plus, Sourcegraph has received a SOC 2 Type II report, so you can be confident that Sourcegraph controls for the security and confidentiality of your sensitive data.